Crash Bandicoot 4: It's About Time: Sales

 In the United States, the game finished as the 11th best-selling game of September; despite being released in October, October 2–4 is considered by the NPD Group to be a part of the last week of September.
 It rose to tenth place in the October 2020 NPD charts.
 The game sold 402,000 units digitally in its first month, a lower figure than those of the recent remastered titles; by comparison, the Crash Bandicoot N. Sane Trilogy sold 520,000 digital units within the last day of June 2017, and Crash Team Racing Nitro-Fueled sold 552,000 throughout June 2019.
 SuperData Research speculated there was lessened demand for the new title, and observed that its particular release period was more crowded than that of its predecessors.
 However, they noted that the game's first-month earnings were the highest for a contemporary Crash Bandicoot title due to its higher price tag.
+Activision deemed the game's commercial performance unsatisfactory, influencing its decision to cancel a sequel in early development.

 Following the release of the PS5, Xbox Series X and Series S, and Switch versions of the game, the game rose to No. 15 on the NPD monthly sales charts from No. 65 the previous month.
 On March 30, 2021, NPD Group analyst Mat Piscatella observed that console sales for Crash Bandicoot 4: It's About Time were being sustained by the success of the mobile runner game Crash Bandicoot: On the Run!, as well as the game's launch on the Switch and continued digital promotion.

 The game made #1 in the UK physical sales charts, selling 1,000 copies more than Star Wars: Squadrons, but physical sales were 80% less than Crash Bandicoot N. Sane Trilogy.
 The game made No. 2 in the UK digital charts.
 In Japan, the PlayStation 4 version sold 10,437 physical copies within its first week of release, making it the fifth best-selling retail game of the week in the country.
 The Switch version was released in Japan the following year and sold 2,288 copies during its first week, and was the 20th best-selling retail game in the country during that week.
 The game topped sales charts for the week of September 28 – October 4, 2020 in Australia, New Zealand, Italy, and France, with just three days' worth of sales.
 In Switzerland, it was the second best-selling game during its first week of release.
 As of April 2024, the game has sold over 5 million copies across all platforms.